Choosing the perfect bedding can be confusing - and making the right choice is beneficial for a good night's sleep.

-- Egyptian cotton, known the world over for its superior quality, is grown only in specific areas of the Nile delta where it has been cultivated for centuries.
+- Egyptian cotton, known the world over for its superior quality, is grown only in specific areas of the Nile delta in Egypt, where it has been cultivated for centuries.

 - The high quality yarn is combined with a high thread count and a percale construction for a unique crisp, and clean feel with luxurious softness.